zzApotheosis/zzApotheosis/README.md

 - The Midnight - America 2
 - The Midnight - Los Angeles
 - Tracy Chapman - Fast Car
+- Cheap Trick - The Flame
+- The Strike - Through the Silence

 Additionally, these are my favorite musical artists of all time.
 - Adam Young (Owl City)